jdi-docs/jdi-light/source/includes/_documentation.md

     And the "Ages" values has item "Wood"
     And  the "Ages" has disabled item "Disabled"
     And the "Ages" has no enabled item "Disabled"
-    And the "Ages" has enabled items:
+    And the "Ages" has enabled items
       | Electro | Metalic |

 ```